OpenArabicPE/slides/2021-jaf/2021-11-13-stylometry.md

 :::
 :::{.c_width-30}

-- Stong stylistic similarities between all three periodicals
+- Strong stylistic similarities between all three periodicals
 - some issues of *al-Muqtabas* are very different

 :::